sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 ```

 Nice, now our module is available to use anywhere on our system.
 So congrats,
-you've successfully written your very first distribution with `Dist::Zilla` and
+you've successfully built your very first distribution with `Dist::Zilla` and
 distributed it successfully, even if only to yourself.

 There is certainly a lot more to learn but you now have the basic understanding